Joshua-Miles/webpack-discussion/README.md

 * Clone this repo
 * Run `npm install`
-* Start the backend: `json-server --watch db.json`
 * Run `npm start` in its root directory
-* You should get a lot of errors
+* You should get some errors
-* Inside the `src` folder, you'll find the codebase for the app we built last Mod.
+* Inside the `src` folder, you'll find a few JS files
 * As a group, using webpacks `import` and `export` keywords, import the dependencies each file needs to make the project work.